js-train/rock-paper-scissors/README.md

 ### Random numbers

-It would be interesting if the computer made random choices, and not just rock the entire time.
+The game would more be interesting if the computer made random choices, and not just rock.
 To do this we can make use of the random function built into JavaScript.
 This will produce a random number.
-We can then convert this to a random computer choice e.g. using `if\else`
+We can then convert this to a random computer choice of rock, paper, or scissors.

 ##### TL;DR